A breakup is not always the right decision. It can be based on the heat of the moment instead of a rational decision.

 5. Your Friends and Family Think it’s a Good Idea to Get Back Together

 Of course, it is still important to think for yourself.
-After all, we must keep in mind that they are not the ones who have to be in the relationship.
+After all, we must keep in mind that your family are not the ones who have to be in the relationship.
 And they don’t share your intimate experience of it!

 6. You See Some Serious Potential in The Relationship